 Tailor your primary content around that theme.
 A focus on stress management, for example, could feature an article about how vacation time can boost productivity, with a coupon for a stress-busting mid-week getaway.

-- Links to any other channels like Facebook or Twitter.
+- Links to any other channels like Facebook or Instagram

 Step 4: Building your newsletter

-Compare services, support and training to see what best fits your needs.
-Also, ensure the service you select will allow you to upload the spreadsheet you’ve created.
+But a simple web search can compare services, support and training so you know which email marketing provider best fits your needs.
+Make sure that the service you select will allow you to upload the spreadsheet you created back in Step 1!

 Another benefit to using these tools is that they generally force you into compliance with the CAN-SPAM Act – a federal law that sets the rules and regulations around commercial email.